 FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

-What is Motor Truck Cargo Insurance?
+What Is Motor Truck Cargo Insurance?

 Motor truck cargo insurance is a type of insurance that helps protect the equipment and cargo inside of a truck.
 This insurance can help cover losses that may occur from accidents or thefts.